monome/docs/docs/modular/ansible/index.md

 When Note Sync is on, *Note* and *Trigger* editing is linked.
 In Note view, you can now press on a step's current note value to toggle off the Trigger at that step, and this is reflected in the interface.
 This way you can edit note sequences intuitively with rests without switching between two views.

-Note Sync requires that Loop Sync is in Track or All mode, as the sync interface does not make sense if loops are desynchronized between Note and Trigger.
+When Note Sync is on but Loop Sync is off, placing notes will enable corresponding triggers, and updating loop endpoints on the trigger page will update the loop endpoints for the note page and vice-versa.

 **Loop Sync** is shown on the right quadrant of the grid.
 There are three modes: